exercises for hamstrings

 How to Get Started with Hamstring Stretches

 Let’s face it, stretching is boring.
-Holding stretches for 30 seconds or longer takes time and often leads to only short-term improvements.
+Holding stretches for 30 seconds or longer takes time and results in only short-term improvements.

 The 5 hamstring stretches included in this article are dynamic and take much less time.
 Even better, research studies prove they are effective for decreasing knee pain and improving flexibility.
 You don’t have to do them all.
 Try a few and pick the 1 or 2 you like the best.

-If you are unsure about which hamstring stretches are best for you, give us a call.
+If you are unsure which hamstring stretches are best for you, call your physical therapist to schedule an appointment.
 Our doctors of physical therapy will perform an examination and help you develop a plan to move without pain.